twaritwaikar/gsoc-godot-vcs-devlogs/project_report_2.md

 * An interface/API for the Godot editor to extract all VCS metadata from.
 * An implementation of the VCS interface for any of the popular VCSs in use.

 Out of these, only the first and the second verticals are planned to be merged into Godot master and the third vertical will be kept in a separate repository.
-The third vertical is a GDNative Plugin, (referred to as 'addon' further).
+The third vertical is a GDNative Plugin, (referred to as 'addon' further) that implements the VCS interface for interacting with Git.

 Keeping the implementation separated from the interface helps us to create different behaviours of the VCS interface depending on what VCS is at use in the project.
 I have worked on the Git implementation as a part of GSoC 2019 and for any of the other VCSs, we are depending upon future work by fellow contributors.

 # Complications faced since Progress report #1
 My mentors, Groud and jahd, and I realised the kind of architecture that we were hoping to accomplish was unsuitable for the kind of functionality that the existing engine API has.
-I have tried to summarise my entire research surrounding the topic of creating a GDNative addon that extends an API that is called to from within the editor in a devlog post present [here](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs/blob/master/2019-8-2.md).
+I have tried to summarise my entire research surrounding the topic of creating a GDNative addon that extends an API which is called to from within the editor, in a devlog post present [here](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs/blob/master/2019-8-2.md).

 You can also have a look at the [predecessor of the above-mentioned devlog](https://github.com/IronicallySerious/gsoc-godot-vcs-devlogs/blob/master/2019-7-08.md) to know more about what different types of complications we faced while designing the architecture for this sort of an involvement between the editor and the GDNative addons.